 - Parent and teacher information and observation

-Does my child have to be in a certain grade level before a dyslexia evaluation can occur?
+No, Your child does not have to be in a certain grade level before a dyslexia evaluation can occur.

 - Bookshare Bookshare is an accessible online library which has over 500,000 titles available to individuals with print disabilities.
 Through an award from the U.S. Department of Education Office of Special Education Programs (OSEP), Bookshare offers free memberships to U.S. schools and qualifying U.S. students.